 Inhabited by the monks in search of peace, deep down under the earth’s surface, the 2nd longest caves of India in Andhra Pradesh turned out to be a secret town.
-Like any other town above the ground, Belum Caves had its share of pathways in the form of winding tunnels.
+Like any other town above the ground, Belum Caves in Andhra Pradesh had its share of pathways in the form of winding tunnels.
 As is the norm, each pathway (a tunnel in this case) led you to a locality in the form of a cavern.
 And what I found within each cavern is what will make my journey through Belum Caves a thrilling adventure that you would also, want to try.

-About Belum Caves
+History of Belum Caves

 With over 3229 m of networked underground tunnels, Belum Caves are the 2nd longest caves of India.
-Though they were discovered in the 1880s by Robert Bruce Foote, they remained unmapped till 1980s.
+Though they were discovered in the 1880s by Robert Bruce Foote, they remained unmapped till the 1980s.
 It was a group of German cave specialists led by Herbert Daniel Gebauer who took up the challenge of mapping this labyrinth.
-Later, the Andhra Pradesh Tourism Development Corporation (APTDC) worked their magic and made the place tourist friendly.
-After installing eclectic lights (and they sure are jazzy!) and air vents to pump in fresh air, the APTDC opened up 1.6 km of the 3 km cave system to the public in 2002.
+Later, the Andhra Pradesh Tourism Development Corporation (APTDC) worked their magic and made the place tourist-friendly.
+After installing eclectic lights (and they sure are jazzy!) and air vents to pump in the fresh air, the APTDC opened up 1.6 km of the 3 km cave system to the public in 2002.

-Descending to the Pillidwaram
+Descending to the Pillidwaram of Belum Caves

 Descending down a large sinkhole, my Minx remarked that this was a little more developed than what she had seen in Arwah Caves of Meghalaya.
 It was obvious from the well-constructed staircase that this was not going to be a raw experience like the Meghalaya one.
 However, at the same time, it was evident that it was definitely going to be one thrilling experience.
 After all, it is not every day that you literally climb down a hole to found a hidden place like Alice in Wonderland.